18 July 2012 Damascus bombing

 The 18 July 2012 Damascus bombing of the National Security headquarters in Rawda Square, Damascus, killed and injured a number of top military and security officials of the Syrian government.
-Among the dead were the Syrian Defense Minister and Deputy Defense Minister.
-The incident occurred during the Syrian Civil War, and is considered to be one of the most notorious events to affect the conflict.
-Syrian state-controlled television reported that it was a suicide attack while the opposition claims it was a remotely detonated bomb.
+Among the dead were the Syrian defense minister and deputy defense minister.
+The bombing occurred during the Syrian revolution, and is considered to be one of the most notorious events to affect the conflict.
+Syrian state-controlled television reported that it was a suicide attack while the opposition claimed it was a remotely detonated bomb.
+The bombing remains unsolved.

 Bombing

 The attack, during a meeting of the Central Crisis Management Cell comprising ministers and a number of heads of security agencies, resulted in the death of the Syrian Defense Minister General Dawoud Rajiha.
 Also killed were Assef Shawkat, president Bashar al-Assad's brother-in-law and deputy defense minister, the assistant to the vice president General Hasan Turkmani, and Hafez Makhlouf, head of investigations at the Syrian Intelligence Agency.
 However, Hafez Makhlouf was also reported to be wounded.
 The country's intelligence and national security chief Hisham Ikhtiyar was seriously wounded.
-There were conflicting reports on the fate of the Interior minister Mohammad al-Shaar with initial accounts stating that he had also been killed, but later state TV reported that he survived although wounded.
+There were conflicting reports regarding the Interior minister Mohammad al-Shaar with initial accounts stating that he had been killed, but later state TV reported that he had survived although wounded.
 Additional reports stated that he was in stable condition.
 Al-Shaar was reported dead later, according to Al Jazeera.
 Mohammed Saeed Bekheitan, the national secretary of the Ba'ath Party, was also wounded in the bombing.
 On 20 July 2012, the death of Hisham Ikhtiyar was confirmed by Syrian authorities.